Outcomes Data

 Our expert surgeons are known for their treatment of complex, high-risk patients.
 By comparing data from previous years, we can track annual improvement in program quality and patient outcomes.

 The average surgical mortality among pediatric heart programs is around 2.8%, with most centers between 2.5% and 4%.
-The Heart Center at Nationwide Children’s has been committed to improving outcomes and, through various targeted initiatives, has successfully lowered surgical mortality, with rates better than the national average for the last four years.
+The Heart Center at Nationwide Children’s has been committed to improving outcomes and, through various targeted initiatives, has successfully lowered surgical mortality.

 Cardiothoracic Surgical Survival Rates by STAT Category of Complexity